dferry795/PTM-Analysis-Workflow/README.md

 ## Third: Filter PTM Disrupting data by IDR and PS
 We filtered the joined data, keeping only PTMs found within Intrinsically Disordered Regions (IDRs) and Phase Separation (PS) regions.

+All programs for this step are in the StepThreeScripts/ directory.

 Verified IDRs were obtained from DisProt: https://disprot.org/download We downloaded the 2024_12 release, all datasets, all aspects, including ambiguous The data type was regions, and was downloaded as a tsv file